cosmoversecost/Data-Challenge/README.md

 μ = `trgb_app` − `trgb_app_anchor` + 29.397

 and reproduce your target TRGB measurement by re-running the notebook with the stated parameters.
 These parameters are saved and outputted by the notebook.
+In your email to the organizers (Siyang, Eleonora, and Jackson), please also include the value of H₀ you find with your TRGB distances.

 All submitted results will be compiled into the public repository alongside the common dataset and analysis code.